littleweaver/littleweaver/Policy/policies.markdown

 Pay periods are two weeks long, starting on a Monday and ending on a Sunday.
 Pay periods are a part of the fiscal year in which they end.
-Paychecks will be cut no sooner than the weekly meeting following the end of a pay period, and no later than the Wednesday following the end of the pay period.
-(There is a delay between when the online request is made and when the checks are actually mailed; this is not accounted for in this policy.)

 Each pay period contains 10 work days and 4 weekend days.
 On weekend days, members are not expected to be available, but also are not prohibited from working.